My fifth Fan Fiction from the World of Warcraft forums:

 This week I wanted to challenge everyone to write a short (500 word) vignette as inspired by the zone preview music for Warlords of Draenor.
 Please make sure you indicate which piece you use in your post.”

-The thin tendrils from behind her delicate ears brushed her shoulders, and her soft hair, the brown of leaves in late fall, was held back by a jeweled headband he’d gotten her as a gift.
+The thin tendrils from behind her delicate ears brushed her shoulders, and her soft hair, the brown of leaves in late fall, was held back by a jeweled headband he’d given her as a gift.
 The gems matched the lavender of her skin and horns, which curved behind her head like the gentle bend of a river.

-In the pale blue glow of her eyes there was love and sadness, but also hard determination.
+In the pale blue glow of her eyes there was love and sadness, but also determination.
 Her mouth twitched in the slightest of smiles, but she was a woman not easily deterred from her purpose—even after death.

 “You must fight, dear one,” she continued, and a ghostly touch trailed down his cheek.